x

 Their smiles depicted both an innocence and a knowing, and the messages they seemed to be sharing through their sparkling eyes was a comforting one, reminding me that inside each and every one of us is a child full of love and light.

-This vision, accessed via an intense Holotropic breathwork experience is one of the most transformative of my life.
+This vision, accessed via an intense breathwork experience is one of the most transformative of my life.

 Breathwork can take on many forms.
 Some support us to slow down systems and others help us to access other states.
 Each has it's own place in a well balanced routine.
-For the purposes of this blog, we're going to focus on one that can be particularly interesting to the outside world, Holotropic breathing.
+For the purposes of this blog, we're going to focus on one that can be particularly interesting to the outside world, breathing.

-At first glance, Holotropic breathwork’s use of heavy and fast-paced breathing, music, and focused bodywork might make you dismiss it as new-age nonsense best left for hippies.
+At first glance, breathwork’s use of heavy and fast-paced breathing, music, and focused bodywork might make you dismiss it as new-age nonsense best left for hippies.
 For an outsider looking in, it can give cult-like vibes.
 But don’t let that deceive you.

 A scientifically proven tool for better mental health

-Developed by psychiatrist Stanislav Grof, one of the pioneers in psychedelic therapy, holotropic breathwork emerged in the 70s as a legal alternative to his LSD-based treatment, aiming to access the healing potential of non-ordinary states of consciousness.
+Developed by psychiatrist Stanislav Grof, one of the pioneers in psychedelic therapy, breathwork emerged in the 70s as a legal alternative to his LSD-based treatment, aiming to access the healing potential of non-ordinary states of consciousness.

-Since then, Holotropic breathwork has been shown to reduce anxiety and stress and increase self-esteem and self-awareness.
+Since then, breathwork has been shown to reduce anxiety and stress and increase self-esteem and self-awareness.
 There's also evidence for its positive effects on lowering addiction to substances and improvements in non-judgement and overall satisfaction with life.

 But how exactly does this powerful practice work?